 One thing you don’t want to do is to breach provisions of your lease by, say, withholding rent, damaging the apartment, or doing anything illegal in your place to annoy your landlord.
 Though sometimes a landlord will agree to let you out of your lease to get you to stop, Wagner says, it’s entirely possible he’ll take you to court and sue you for damages and legal fees.

 6) Force an eviction

 This is not something to undertake lightly.
-First you have to move out, and if you don’t prove your claims, you’ll have to pay the rent, says Wagner.
-So you better start documenting the conditions before you start packing your boxes.
+First you have to move out, and if you don’t prove your claims, you’ll have to pay the rent, Wagner says.
+So you better start documenting the conditions before packing your boxes.

 Call 311 and have building inspectors come out.
 If they issue violations, that’s objective proof of the problems, Wagner says.
 You can also take photos, send letters to the landlord, or call in experts to confirm the existence of mold, asbestos, or secondhand smoke.
 A certified industrial hygienist is your best bet for the testing.

 The violations may be enough to convince your landlord to release you, but you may have to take the issue to housing court.
 This is, again, a major step.
-For many New Yorkers, winding up in housing court, even if you initiate the case, is a permanent black mark on your record that can land you on the so-called tenant blacklist which isn’t ideal, even though new laws prohibit landlords from refusing to rent to you if they find out you have had a complicated tenant-landlord relationship in the past.
+Winding up in housing court, even if you initiate the case, is a permanent black mark on your record that can land you on the so-called tenant blacklist which isn’t ideal, even though new laws prohibit landlords from refusing to rent to you if they find out you have had a complicated tenant-landlord relationship in the past.

 Previous versions of this article included writing and reporting by Leah Hochbaum Rosner and Leigh Kamping-Carder.